-Government of India has launched the Series II for FY 2018-19 of Sovereign Gold Bonds from October 15 to 19, 2018.
+Government of India has launched the Series VI for FY 2018-19 of Sovereign Gold Bonds from February 4 to 8, 2019.
+This is the last launch for FY 2018-19.
 These bonds are investment scheme where investors could buy gold in the form of Gold Bonds from Government of India.

 Highlights Sovereign Gold Bond